jumanjiman/docker-eiffelstudio/README.md

 ## License

-The version of EiffelStudio in this container is GPL (unspecified variant).
+The version of EiffelStudio in this image is GPL (unspecified variant).
 See LICENSE.eiffelstudio in this repo for governance.

 :warning: If you compile source code with this container,